What Is Gum Disease?

-The acid excreted by larger colonies of bacteria not only damage your gums, they can damage your tooth root and even your jawbone, resulting in loose teeth and, eventually, tooth loss.
+The acid excreted by larger colonies of bacteria not only damages your gums, but they can also damage your tooth root and even your jawbone, resulting in loose teeth and, eventually, tooth loss.
 And if you lose teeth to gum disease, you may not be able to receive the best tooth replacement option, dental implants.

 Gum disease is a danger not just to your teeth, but to your overall health.
-It has been associated with other health conditions, such as:
+It has associations with other health conditions, such as:

 - Heart disease